azfairuza/stemcell/journal.md

 **1655**: succesfully generate cell and draw for single cell
 _TODO_: 1. draw for multi cell or many cell at once
         2. making flag so that if the integrin is to much the cell cannot be generated

+### 20220616
+**0827**: Bismillah, starting early on.
+I need to finish the tasks at 23 june 2022.
+Hopefully i could make it in time.
+Right now i want to finish the class attribute to be submited to supervisor.